MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L05_Implement_GitHub_Actions_for_CI_CD.md

 1. On your lab computer, in a browser window, open the Azure Portal (https://portal.azure.com/).
 1. In the portal, look for **Resource Groups** and click on it.
 1. Click on **+ Create** to create a new Resource Group for the exercise.
 1. On the **Create a resource group** tab, give the following name to your Resource Group: **rg-eshoponweb-NAME** (replace NAME for some unique alias).
-Click on **Review+Create > Create**.
+Click on **Review + Create > Create**.
 1. In the Azure Portal, open the **Cloud Shell** (next to the search bar).

-    > NOTE: if this is the first time you open the Cloud Shell, you need to configure the [persistent storage](https://learn.microsoft.com/azure/cloud-shell/persisting-shell-storage)
+    > **Note**: if this is the first time you open the Cloud Shell, you need to configure the [persistent storage](https://learn.microsoft.com/azure/cloud-shell/persisting-shell-storage)

 1. Make sure the terminal is running in **Bash** mode and execute the following command, replacing **SUBSCRIPTION-ID** and **RESOURCE-GROUP** with your own identifiers (both can be found on the **Overview** page of the Resource Group):

     `az ad sp create-for-rbac --name GH-Action-eshoponweb --role contributor --scopes /subscriptions/SUBSCRIPTION-ID/resourceGroups/RESOURCE-GROUP --sdk-auth`

-    > NOTE: Make sure this is typed or pasted as a single line!
+    > **Note**: Make sure this is typed or pasted as a single line!

-    > NOTE: this command will create a Service Principal with Contributor access to the Resource Group created before.
+    > **Note**: this command will create a Service Principal with Contributor access to the Resource Group created before.
 This way we make sure GitHub Actions will only have the permissions needed to interact only with this Resource Group (not the rest of the subscription)

 1. The command will output a JSON object, you will later use it as a GitHub secret for the workflow.
 Copy the JSON.
 The JSON contains the identifiers used to authenticate against Azure in the name of a Microsoft Entra identity (service principal).